arthexis/Tome/Mysteries/Principia/README.md

 # The Tetragram of Power

-Each magus must become an Initiatie in at least four basic _Principia_ of Magic.
+Each magus becomes an Initiatie in at least four basic _Principia_ of Magic.
 These four Mysteries are also collectivelly known as the Tetragram of Power, the Squared Circle or the Sacred Cardinal.

 They are listed in order of complexity: